mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-09-13-solution-design-building-blocks.md

 Consider:

 - data backups have to be taken, maybe daily/hourly, maybe always-backing-up is part of your database
-- test your restore strategy
+- _test your restore function - regularly!_
 - spend time designing around "what if this bit fails" scenarios: components fail, hardware and software, and some failures can be well tolerated with some forethought
-- Disaster Recovery - it does happen, data centres do suffer outages; a solution spanning at least a couple of regional data centres is fairly easily achievable these days - and again, _test_ your DR: a plan that can't be tested a couple of times a year is not a great plan to be blunt
+- Disaster Recovery - it does happen, data centres do suffer outages; a solution spanning at least a couple of regional data centres is fairly easily achievable these days - and again, _test_ your DR: a plan that can't be tested a couple of times a year is not a great plan, to be blunt

 # Weighing It All Up